-Downtown Tupelo Main Street Association
+Downtown Tupelo Main Street Association 2017 Board of Directors

-OFFICERS – Per the By-Laws, elected officers are voting members of the Board of Directors.
+Officers–Per the By-Laws: Elected officers are voting members of the Board of Directors.

-1st Vice Pres. - Shipman Sloan, JBHM Architects
+1st Vice President-Shipman Sloan, JBHM Architects

-2nd Vice Pres. - Kim Caron, Caron Gallery
+2nd Vice President-Kim Caron, Caron Gallery

-Secretary - Bobby Geno, Renasant Bank
+Secretary-Bobby Geno, Renasant Bank

 The By-Laws establish a Board of Directors on not less than 15 nor more than 23 voting members.
 They must all be members in good standing of DTMSA.